 4. Power

-A pole saw can be manual, gas, electric, or battery.
+A pole saw can be manual, gas, electric pole saws, or battery pole saws.
 Either of them can be the go-to choice depending on your workload and work frequency.

 Gas-powered pole saws or electric pole saws are stronger but less portable if they are not cordless.